ggfisher/hello-world/access_path_selection_calculation.md

 Some additional information and explanation is needed to calculate the cost in this scenario.

 (**Q4b**) How many leaf pages do we have in a secondary index?
-(**A4b**) The answer is 1,000.
+(**A4b**) The answer is __**1,000**__.
 The reason for this is that, whereas the Primary Index had 10,000 leaf pages, it stored actual data.
-For this secondary index we can store 10 times as much information in the leaf pages since we a
+For this secondary index we can store 10 times as much information in the leaf pages since we know that Data Entries are smaller than tuples by a factor of 10, so we need a factor of 10 fewer leaf nodes to index the data on disk.